JunYang2021/MetCohort/README.md

 ### Data alignment
 In Data Alignment stage, users should select one reference file from labelled QC files for ROA detection.
+Changing the reference file may change the alignment results.
 Related parameters are shown below:

 _**Width of ROA window**_: The time width of the ROA window.
 Default is 30 seconds.
+If the dead time is less than 30 s, it should be reduced.

 _**Allowed delta m/z of ROA**_: Allowed m/z deviation in the process of ROA detection.